simbo1905/cu-final-mssql/readme.md

 docker push username/cu-final-mssql:latest
 ```

-If you have private containers you are going to have to "docker push" into the docker repo which Openshift brings up.

 _Personal Opinion:_ There are multiple ways to run Openshift PaaS on Mac and I found the old ways a real headache.
 The latest Openshift Origin "oc cluster up" approach is a breath of fresh air.
-I really wanted to use the enterprise distro but that doesn't yet support this developer friendly approach.At the time of writing Openshift thought that the latest stable Docker for Mac was using an unstable version number so refused to run.
+I really wanted to use the enterprise distro but that doesn't yet support this developer friendly approach.

+At the time of writing Openshift thought that the latest stable Docker for Mac was using an unstable version number so refused to run.
 I had to downgrade to the previous stable Docker for Mac.

-Here I had to use the specific versions shown to avoid few issues.
-First create the machine if its the first time:
+First create the machine if it is the first time.
+Note the user of the stable Origin 1.5.0 "oc" binary which has the cluster up feature and the use of the "alpha.3" server version to avoid a regression which slipped in after it:

 ```
 # CREATE MACHINE here change the host data folder to your own folder